rolling-scopes-school/tasks/tasks/eCommerce-Application/Sprints/Sprint1/RSS-ECOMM-1_16.md

-### Issue RSS-ECOMM-1_16: Create Jest test script (5 points) 📜
+### Issue RSS-ECOMM-1_16: Create Jest (or Vitest) test script (5 points) 📜

 #### Description 🗂️

-Create a script for running Jest tests, streamlining the process of executing tests and generating reports on test outcomes. 🧪⚙️
+Create a script for running Jest (or Vitest) tests, streamlining the process of executing tests and generating reports on test outcomes. 🧪⚙️

 #### Acceptance Criteria 🎯

-- A script for running Jest tests is created. 📄✅
+- A script for running Jest (or Vitest) tests is created. 📄✅
 - The script streamlines the process of executing tests and generating test outcome reports. 🚀📊